Shareholder protection and key person cover for businesses

 Alexander & Co, comprehensive services for clients

-At Alexander & Co we can arrange shareholder agreements for our clients and ensure that these are structured in a way that is as tax efficient as possible, including protecting valuable business property relief on death for inheritance tax purposes.
+At Alexander & Co we can arrange shareholder agreements for our clients.
+We can ensure that these are structured in a way that is as tax efficient as possible.
+This includes protecting valuable business property relief on death for inheritance tax purposes.

-We also have close relationships with a range of trusted professionals who can also assist on the legal execution of these, alongside astute Independent Financial Advisors, who will be able to arrange shareholder and key person cover for you.
+We also have close relationships with a range of professionals who can assist on the legal execution of these.
+This is alongside astute Independent Financial Advisors, who will be able to arrange shareholder and key person cover for you.

-For further information, please do not hesitate to contact our tax accountants on 0161 832 4841 or fill out the form below and a member of the team will be in touch.
+For further information, please do not hesitate to contact our tax accountants.
+You can call 0161 832 4841 or fill out the form below and a member of the team will be in touch.